 Revenue is recorded upon shipment, net of estimated returns.
-Sales to two customers and one customer represented approximately 55% and 27% of total revenue of Beacon Press for the years ended June 30, 2017 and 2016, respectively.
-Of the total amount of receivables from Beacon Press of \$897 and \$796 at June 30, 2017 and 2016, respectively, amounts due from one customer represented approximately 93% and 96% at June 30, 2017 and 2016, respectively.
+Sales to one customer and two customers represented approximately 28% and 55%, respectively, of total revenue of Beacon Press for the years ended June 30, 2018 and 2017.
+Of the total amount of receivables from Beacon Press of \$917 and \$897 at June 30, 2018 and 2017, respectively, amounts due from one customer represented approximately 96% and 93% at June 30, 2018 and 2017, respectively.

 Royalty advances are negotiated on a contract-by-contract basis and are recorded as other assets when paid.
 As sales occur, royalty advances are reduced.
 Write-offs of advances are recorded when it appears that advances are not expected to be recovered from future sales.
 The Association reserves against unrealizable advances based on a systematic approach as the related publications age.
-The reserve was \$2,145 and \$1,810 at June 30, 2017 and 2016, respectively, against royalty advances of \$3,041 and \$2,896 at June 30, 2017 and 2016, respectively, included in other assets.
+The reserve was \$2,240 and \$2,145 at June 30, 2018 and 2017, respectively, against royalty advances of \$3,049 and \$3,041 at June 30, 2018 and 2017, respectively, included in other assets.